Assessment & Evaluation

 Gathers information about how people with intellectual disabilities communicate including behaviour, speech and symbols.

-An interview schedule for gathering information from parents, carers and teachers about how a child communicates in daily life, to give a qualitative picture of the child's typical communicative behaviours.
+An free interview schedule for gathering information from parents, carers and teachers about how a person communicates in daily life, to give a qualitative picture of the current communicative behaviours.

 Measures whether a piece of equipment or assistive technology has reduced the challenges a person is facing, as intended.